wisconsin-engineer/wisconsin-engineer.github.io/README.md

 - Push directly to main, this helps avoid messing up the entire site, also when you push to main the changes are made live within 2 minutes!
 - Touch anything in the "js" folder; these scripts may completely mess up the website if messed with

-### If you have any questions about how this works, feel free to contact me at maggardcolin@gmail.com and I'll get back to you at some point.
+### If you have any questions about how this works, feel free to contact me at cmaggard@wisc.edu and I'll get back to you at some point.